egarbi/influxdb-unsubscriber/README.md

 # influxdb-unsubscriber

-Ugly script used today to clean a DB trying to connect to a tons of kapacitor's subscriptions
+Ugly script used today to clean a DB trying to connect to a tons of dead kapacitor's subscriptions

 ## Usage
 ```./unsubscribe db retention_policy```